-Laryngoscopy is an examination of the back of your throat, including your voice box (larynx).
+Laryngoscopy is an exam of the back of your throat, including your voice box (larynx).
 Your voice box contains your vocal cords and allows you to speak.

-How to prepare for the test depends on which type of laryngoscopy is done.
-If it is being done under general anesthesia, you may be told not to drink or eat anything for several hours before the test.
+Preparation will depend on the type of laryngoscopy you will have.
+If the exam will be done under general anesthesia, you may be told not to drink or eat anything for several hours before the test.

 How the test will feel depends on which type of laryngoscopy is done.

-Indirect laryngoscopy using a mirror can cause gagging.
-For this reason it is not often used in children under age 6 - 7 or those who gag easily.
+Indirect laryngoscopy using a mirror or stroboscopy can cause gagging.
+For this reason, it is not often used in children under age 6 to 7 or those who gag easily.

 Fiberoptic laryngoscopy can be done in children.
 It may cause a feeling of pressure and a feeling like you are going to sneeze.

 This test can help your doctor diagnose many conditions involving the throat and voice box.
 Your health care provider may recommend this test if you have:

 - Bad breath that does not go away

 - Chronic cough